RishbubS6/Student/navigation/about.md

 ### Journey through Life

-Here is what I did at those places

 - 🏫 Up to high school at Del Norte in California
 - 🏫 High school not yet over, lets go year of '28
 - Traveled to over 23 countries!
 - Scouting America!
+- DECA
-- Quizbowl GOATS
+- Quizbowl & A-League are peak
-- I play a LOT of games
+- I play a LOT of games:

-### Culture, Family, and Fun
+- Hollow Knight - both
+- Started League
+- Pokemon
+- Fire Emblem
+- Anime is good:
+- Sakamoto Days
+- Wind Breaker
+- SAO
+- Bleach

+### About Me

-For me, everything is around my family and friends
+For me, everything is my family and friends

-- I'm Indian
+- Soy Indiano
+- I speak English, Tamil, and un poco de Espanol
 - Love to go to the great outdoors, camping, hiking, backpacking
 - Slept in a hammock overnight several times
+- Gamer
+- Love to be involved in the community
+- Gotta love food ofc
+- Gonna be a businessman or lawyer or smth, not sure - just not STEM
+- "Don't break anyone's heart, they only have one.
+Break their bones instead, they have 206". - Ichigo K.
+- "Shoot for the moon, because if you miss, you'll land amongst the stars". - I forgot who said this

 <comment>
-My most aura pics 🔥
+My most aura pics 🔥Go to my main page to see a goated edit of me in full aura mode
 </comment>
 <div class="image-gallery">
     <img src="{{ site.baseurl }}/images/about/Shotgun.png" alt="Image 1">